Ladybeard: Solo and collaborations

 On 1 January 2015 Ladybeard released the single CD bonus of the DVD "LadyBeard Justice Fight – Ai to Yuki to Bikini to Hige to -", with the single and four remixes of the song "Ladybeard Justice Fight".
 On 20 January 2016 Ladybeard was featured in Shiori Tomita single "Valentine Kiss Cover", version of "Valentine Kiss", from Sayuri Kokushō.
 On 19 October 2016 Ladybeard released a collaboration single with PEE and Yuuka Furukawa, "Wanchan Aruchan".
 On 28 October 2016 he released a collaboration single with the Chinese idol group ATF, "Ghost Script".
 On 23 May 2018 he released a collaboration single with the drummer MURATA TAMU, "Super D & D ~Kanzen ni Lead Shite I My Me~", with "D zettai!
 Samurai in the rain" as b-side.
 On 7 July 2020 he made screams in the single from Zakk Cash "Limit Break X Survivor (Dragon Ball Super Collaborative Cover) (feat.
 Amalee, Ladybeard, Samuel Cristea, Eric Emery, Julian Comeau, Mark Barela, Callgirl & Christian Grey").
-All the proceeds from streams are going to Action Against Hunger, supporting victims of the Aussie bushfires, and those most affected by Covid.
+All the proceeds from streams are going to Action Against Hunger, supporting victims of the Aussie bushfires, and those most affected by COVID.

-BABYBEARD
+Babybeard

-On April 12, 2021, Ladybeard announced the formation of a new group called BABYBEARD with singers Suzu and Kotomi.
+On April 12, 2021, Ladybeard announced the formation of a new group called Babybeard with singers Suzu and Kotomi.
 Their debut releases "Nippon Kara Konnichiwa" and "PIENIZER" began streaming on April 28, 2021.
-"Nippon Kara Konnichiwa" reached iTunes Store • J-Pop Top Songs • Australia • TOP 2 on April 28, 2021 and iTunes Store • J-Pop Top Songs • America • TOP 4 on April 29, 2021.
+"Nippon Kara Konnichiwa" reached the iTunes Store J-Pop Top Songs Top 2 in Australia on April 28, 2021, and Top 4 in the U.S. on April 29, 2021.
 Songs for the group were written by Takashi Asano and Natsumi Tadano, the writers of Ladybaby's "Nippon Manju".

+Podcast

+In 2022, he launched the podcast "Cat with Beard from JAPAN".